DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/customShapes/backgroundImageUrl.md

 ---
 A custom shape can be created based on a default shape type (the [baseType](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/customShapes/#baseType) option) or with a custom background image (the **backgroundImageUrl** option).

 Use the [backgroundImageToolboxUrl](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/customShapes/#backgroundImageUrl) property to specify an image displayed for the shape in the toolbox.
-If the property is not set, the toolbox displays an image specified in the **backgroundImageUrl** option.
+If the property is not set, the toolbox displays an image specified in the **backgroundImageUrl** property.

 ![Diagram - Custom shape's image properties](/images/diagram/imageURLs.png)